Sensata Technologies to close Carrickfergus plant with loss of 270 jobs

 Staff at Sensata’s Carrickfergus plant arrived in work on Friday to be told that there will be a “phased closure” of their workplace and they would be made redundant because of a “perfect storm of European market conditions”.

 Sensata manufactures sensors, switches and controls for various industries.
-It has two sites in Northern Ireland, including Carrickfergus, which manufacture a range of Tire Pressure Monitoring Systems.
+It has two sites in Northern Ireland, one in Antrim town and the other in Carrickfergus, which manufacture a range of Tire Pressure Monitoring Systems.

 The company came to the North in 1988 via the acquisition of Schrader Electronics and employs 1,178 people across its two sites.